ProFormA/proformaxml/Whitepaper.md

 #### The external-submission element

-Another way to specify a student submission is to provide a reference to an already existing submission by means of the external-submission element.
-The external reference is required resolvable as a list of files - possibly as a single file.
+Another way to specify a student submission is to provide a reference to an externally available submission file.
+The external-submission element works similarly to the [external-task element](#the-external-task-element) in that it must also be represented by a single URI.
+The only difference is that in addition to a single archive file (e.g. `submission.zip`), the external submission URI may also reference a resolvable list of files, such as a web directory.

-TODO

 ### 7.5 The LMS part